flexera-public/rightscale_cookbooks/cookbooks/puppet/README.md

 * `node[:puppet][:client][:puppet_server_port]`-
   The port to connect to the remote Puppet Server.
 Default: "8140"
 * `node[:puppet][:client][:node_name]`-
-  Name which will be used to authenticate client on the remote Puppet Server. if nothing specified -instance fqdn will be used.
+  Name which will be used to authenticate the Client on the Puppet Server.
+  If nothing is specified instance fqdn will be used.
 * `node[:puppet][:client][:environment]`-
   The environment type for the Puppet Client configs.
-Default: "nil"

 ### Templates: